microsoft/moaw/workshops/serverless-overview/workshop.md

 split(items('For_each')['data']['url'], '.blob.core.windows.net')[1]
 ```

+The split query will get the container name and the audio file name from the url which always finish by: `.blob.core.windows.net`.

 ![Logic app](assets/logic-app-download-blob.png)

 </details>

 ### Use the cognitive services

+The Azure Cognitive Services are cloud-based artificial intelligence services that give the ability to developers to build cognitive intelligence into their applications without having skills in AI or data science.
+They are available through client library SDKs in popular development languages and REST APIs.

+Cognitive Services can be categorized into five main areas:

+- Decision
+- Language
+- Speech
+- Vision
+- Azure OpenAI Service

 Next step is to transform the audio file into text using the cognitive service with the speech to text service.
 To do this, you will have to: